 Larry goes on to explain when and what to foreshadow along with examples of different techniques.

 William Noble also sets aside several pages in his book Conflict, Action & Suspense (Elements of Fiction Writing) to show how foreshadowing can be used to develop suspense and extend action in stories.

 I hope my exploration of foreshadowing benefits you.
-If you have thoughts on the subject or examples of techniques you use, please share them in the comment section below.
+If you have more examples or specific techniques you use, please share then in them in the comment section below.

 Several books are mentioned in this article.
 Additional information is provided on these below.

 (Full disclosure: We get a commission if you click the links and make a purchase.
 Thank you!)

 When I learned that a half-dozen other authors using variations of my real name had books in print, I decided I needed a pen name.